akltech/Object-Detection/README.md

 * If you installed OpenCV on Windows with Anaconda, open the anaconda prompt and run the command ```pip install opencv-contrib-python```.
 OpenCV-contrib is an additional module that contains Haar Cascades classifiers, the machine learning detection algorithms that you will use in your program.

 * Download the samplevideo.mp4 and car.xml files from the program files [here](https://github.com/akltech/Vehicle-Detection/blob/94c946f07dfba7fcd958893d59c074fbe26fe91a/Program%20Files) and extract the contents into your code directory.
-The file contains a sample input video and an XML file for cars.
+The program file contains a sample input video and a pre-trained classifier for cars.
 Training refers to feeding the machine learning algorithm data so that it can learn to detect specific objects.
-In this tutorial, you will use a pre-trained classifier, or algorithm, for cars using the car XML file.
+The XML file includes features classified as a car or non-car.

 ## Step 1: Read and write your input video